A simple tip on how to keep bananas fresh that really works!

-As a mom of five kids who happen to LOVE fruit, it can be hard to gauge how much the kids will eat for snacks when their appetites seem different every week.
-Some weeks the fruit bowl is empty 2 days after I go grocery shopping, other weeks the basket is full of overly-ripe fruit at the end of the week.
+As a mom of five kids who happen to LOVE fruit, it can be hard to gauge how much the kids will eat.
+Some weeks the fruit bowl is empty 2 days after I go grocery shopping.
+Other weeks the basket is full of overly-ripe fruit at the end of the week.
 Oftentimes I will buy green bananas from the store just to give us a little more time before they turn brown and mushy.
 But somewhere along the way, the ripening process takes place and I’m usually left with a bunch of bananas, too ripe to eat but no plans in the near future to make banana bread!
 In an effort to save my bananas from the trash can, I tried an experiment on how to keep bananas fresh… and it WORKS!